-The Hwange expansion project is a significant milestone in the rehabilitation of the infrastructure critical to increasing Zimbabwe's economic output, representing one of the largest foreign investment in the country in recent years.
+The Hwange expansion project is a significant milestone in the rehabilitation of the infrastructure critical to increasing Zimbabwe's economic output, representing one of the largest foreign investments in the country in recent years.

 Construction work will take a period of up to three years, and the finished plant will supply an additional 30 percent to the country's generation capacity - reducing the potential for power shortages and the need for imports of power from neighboring countries.
 The project also involves a significant upgrade to the country's transmission network, works that are required to absorb such a significant increase in generation capacity

-Pinsent Masons represented Sinohydro Corporation, which will undertake construction of the power station and the transmission upgrades, in addition to taking a minority equity holding in the project.
+Pinsent Masons represented Sinohydro Corporation Limited, which will undertake construction of the power station and the transmission upgrades, in addition to taking a minority equity holding in the project.

 Pinsent Masons supported Sinohydro through its China Outbound Belt & Road team led by Beijing-based partner Amanda Yao, together with John Yeap and David Platt, working in collaboration with our Johannesburg office.